YosysHQ/yosys/docs/source/getting_started/example_synth.rst

 .. role:: yoscrypt(code)
    :language: yoscrypt

-.. todo:: consider changing simple counter example for something with memory using e.g. synth_ice40 to cover more of the synth flow
+..
+TODO:: move current example synth as mapping to cell libraries

+   replace with a walk through of synth_ice40

 This section covers an `example project`_ available in ``docs/source/code_examples/intro/``.
 The project contains a simple ASIC